 Proper follow-up is essential for us to monitor your condition.
-It also helps us evaluate safety, treatment efficacy and improve our clinical protocols based on reported outcomes over time.
+It also helps us evaluate safety, treatment efficacy and improve our investigational treatment protocols based on reported outcomes over time.

 Do you have any subjects who would be willing to speak with me about their experiences at the Stem Cell Institute?

 Yes, we do.
 Several of our spinal cord injury subjects currently volunteer to speak with prospective subjects.
 Your international coordinator will be happy to put you in touch with them once your evaluation has been completed.

 We’ve also published written testimonials, news articles and videos from our spinal cord injury subjects.
 Please take a look!

 How do I request more information?